Home 9 Rapid Prototyping 9 Cost of Prototyping Parts: Estimate Your Budget

 Skilled labor significantly contributes to prototyping costs.
 Manufacturing industries employ machinists, designers, and support staff whose expertise directly influences labor expenses.
 Complex parts, tight tolerances, or designs requiring optimization for CNC manufacturing may demand more experienced personnel, leading to higher labor costs, typically ranging from $80 to $100 per hour.

-Conversely, simpler parts can be machined by less experienced operators, resulting in lower labor costs, which typically range from $40 to $60 per hour.
+Conversely, simpler parts can be machined by less experienced operators, resulting in lower labor costs, typically ranging from $40 to $60 per hour.
 The complexity of the design and machining time ultimately determine the overall labor cost.
 Collaborating with a CNC service provider to explore design optimization strategies can help reduce machining time and labor costs.

 5. Production Volume